-\"Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or EACEA.
-Neither the European Union nor the granting authority can be held responsible for them."
+Funded by the European Union.
+Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Education and Culture Executive Agency (EACEA).
+Neither the European Union nor the granting authority can be held responsible for them. https://disabled-erasmus.org/